 04. Student Competitions

 Being well-known among both recruiters and job seekers, student competitions have never been absent from the list of semi-formal campus hiring events.
 Competitions are always an effective method to find out the most talented students in the campus.
-Innovative recruiters have created a wide variety of competitions, including Hackathons, along the years to discover the best fit and top talents.
+Innovative recruiters have created a wide variety of competitions , including Hackathons, to discover the best fit and top talents over the years.
+Universities such as The University of Manchester in the United Kingdom even encourages students to include participated competitions to enhance their resumes.

 Recruiters should frequently utilize competitions as a recruiting tool as aspiring students will have the chance to demonstrate their professional understandings, skills and working attitude throughout the process.
 Over the course of the competitions, students are able to learn about the company’s culture, get familiar with work ethics and standard, and develop an interest in working for your company.
 From there, recruiters can showcase their company brand to these potential candidates and get them onto the track to become a prospective employee.